 The setting may have changed, but the goal of the Seminar-providing the premier educational event for legal developments in the insurance industry and insolvency arena-remained the same.
-The article below will tell you whether we accomplished our goal but it's only fitted to our with us pictures from past seminars, and more than a few Hamilton references, we hope you all felt you made the right call.
+The article below will tell you whether we accomplished our goal, but it's only fitting that we start with a thank you to our attendees, who took a leap of faith with us to embark on our first large-scale online meeting.
+After 3 days, more than 12 hours of presentations, 1 cat, about a thousand pictures from past Seminars, and more than a few Hamilton references, we hope you all felt you made the right call.